Choosing a Clinic

 - An honest price for the treatment you require.

 - Treatment packages.
-If you commit to having treatment at a clinic, it rewards you with free treatments.
+If you commit to having treatment at a clinic, it rewards you with treatments.

 - A refer a friend scheme thereby earning you treatments/discounts.